davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 Let's go ahead support these longer codes as well.
 The algorithms are very similar to UPC's, so aspects of the UPC validator algorithms can be reused!

 - Create a subclass of `UPCValidator` called `UPC13Validator`.
-There are no instance variables or constructors for this class;  everything it needs, it's already inheriting from `UPCValidator`!
+There are no instance variables or constructors for this class.
+Everything this class needs, it's already inheriting from `UPCValidator`.

 - Override the `loadSequence()` method first.
-It should set the `LENGTH` instance variable in the superclass to 13 (you have direct access to it from this class), and then simply call the superclass' `loadSequence()` method, because the `payload` and `checksum` extraction algorithms are exactly the same as before.
+It needs to set the `LENGTH` instance variable in the superclass to 13 (because it's only `protected` access, you have direct access to change it from this class).
+Next, simply call the superclass' `loadSequence()` method, because the `payload` and `checksum` extraction algorithms are exactly the same as before.
+How convenient!
+We don't have to reinvent the wheel here.

-- Override the `verify()` method.
-It does the same thing as `UPCValidator`, except that it multiplies the sum of the odd-positioned digits (instead of the sum of the even positions) by 3.
+- Next, override the `verify()` method.
+It does the same thing as in `UPCValidator`, except that it multiplies the sum of the odd-positioned digits (instead of the sum of the even positions) by 3.
 Everything else in the algorithm is the same.

 - Update the `Main` class and see if you can control a `UPC13Validator`.
 Just input a new instance of `UPC13Validator` in the GUI construction call.
 It should work seamlessly, because `UPC31Validator` is just a specialized `UPCValidator`, and the `GUI` class currently supports `UPCValidator`s.